HFMaker/NextCMD/README.md

 It includes 6 differents apps made by me.
 Those apps are:

 - A calculator
-- An PRG Character Creator
+- A basic RPG Character Creator
 - An anime player
 - A note manager that uses JSON files
 - A typing game